 In the field of gastrointestinal surgery, it has been shown that probiotics may be effective in restoring gut microbiota diversity, enhancing immunological response, reducing the systemic inflammatory response, and improving patients’ quality of life.
 Moreover, as a consequence of all the above, they appear to work positively in reducing the total length of stay in the hospital, the number of days of ventilator support required and of days in intensive care, as well as overall infectious complications.
 [1-6]

-In contrast, the numbers of Enterobacteriaceae, Pseudomonas and Candida, typically known to be the harmful, showed a significant increase, which in turn was well correlated with the higher rate of infectious complications, 46% versus 14%, in probiotics-treated patients.
+In contrast, the numbers of Enterobacteriaceae, Pseudomonas, and Candida, typically known to be harmful, showed a significant increase, which in turn was well correlated with the higher rate of infectious complications, 46% versus 14%, in probiotics-treated patients.

 These studies translate well into other types of surgical interventions as well.
 In a recently conducted systematic review, the mean incidence of surgical site infection was 11.1%.
 Those treated with probiotics had 6.8% infection rate, representing a 37% reduction.
 This study also underlined the potential benefit in relation to urinary tract infections and composite infections, as well as the non-occurrence of serious adverse events. .